| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday March 31, 2008!

 for the balance of 2008, with none of the sectors having much ability to

+push aggressively price increases for their products.
 In the conference call held by the National Pork Board after the Hogs and Pigs Report, we asked Dr. Mintert about the Competing Meat situation- and he believes that there's plenty of protein right now- and sees little chance for either pork or beef producers to get much scaleback for the balance of 2008.
 Dr. Mintert adds that costs for all the meat segments could go higher in 2008- especially if our corn crop doesn't measure up to what the market believes is needed by harvest time- feed grain costs could go balistic!
 We have Dr. Mintert's answer to our question about Competing Meats as the centerpiece of our Monday Beef Buzz, which you can hear on great radio stations around the state on the Radio Oklahoma Network- as well as being available on our website and we even have it linked for you below to quickly jump to and to take a listen.
 Click here to listen to Ron and Jim Mintert on our March 31st Beef Buzz. | |

-Some Oklahoma Winter Canola Fields Bothered by Insects. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The latest
+| Some Oklahoma Winter Canola Fields Bothered by Insects. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The latest

 newsletter from the OSU's Plant and Soil Sciences Department is out- and